 Your recruiter will likely offer you the position verbally to start, but should be able to give you a comprehensive overview of the role and its benefits.
 Ensure that you receive the offer in writing after you verbally accept.

 After you verbally accept a new job, your Recruiter will be able to send you a detailed job offer to review.
 This should include all of the terms and conditions of the role including notice period, benefits structure, bonus or commission structure, office location, etc. It’s important that you give yourself a chance to review the offer in its entirety: pay scale, bonus structure, benefits, etc. Ensure that you review this carefully to make sure the outlined offer and position are what you were initially presented.

-Once you have reviewed the offer in detail and have made your decision, we would suggest that you verbally advise the recruiter/hiring manager and then sign the offer and return it to the hiring company either via email, hand deliver or post etc. We would suggest at this point that you then ask for the acknowledgment that they have received your written confirmation and discussions can commence about starting the onboarding and induction process.
+If the offer looks to be suitable, we recommend that you verbally advise the Recruiter and then sign the offer and return it.
+We would also suggest at this point that you then as for an acknowledgement that they have received your acceptance with written confirmation and discussions can commence about starting the onboarding process.

-Tendering your resignation should follow shortly after you have formally accepted the new role and although this is probably a different discussion point your resignation should also be put in writing once you have agreed what your last day of employment will be.
+Tendering your resignation should follow shortly after you have formally accepted a new role.
+Your resignation should also be put in writing once your last day of employment has been agreed upon.